benmccormick/benmccormick.github.io/pages/posts/es6-classes-and-backbone-js.md

 - React Developers have noted the same issues with property initializers that Backbone users encounter.
 As part of version 0.13 of React, they're supporting a special property initialization syntax for classes, which may eventually be standardized.
 There's more info on that in [this ESDiscuss thread][esdiscuss].
 This standard is still being worked out but an experimental support version is available in Babel 5.0.0.
 Unfortunately that version defines class properties as being instantiated after the superclass constructor is run, so this doesn't solve Backbone's issues here.

 - If you were confused by the discussion of prototypes and the code examples of non-ES6 JavaScript classes, I wrote a quick explanation of [Object Oriented Programming in Javascript][oop] back in 2012.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my series on Marionette.js, [Marionette Explained][mnexplained].

 <div class="footnotes">
 <ol>